 Fundamental concepts of numbers and operations related to topics taught at the K-8 level.
-Topics include problem solving, algebraic thinking, numeration, and arithmetic with rational numbers.
+Topics include problem solving, algebraic thinking, numberation, and arithmetic with rational numbers.
 Recommended for future elementary teachers.
-Prerequisite: MATH 098 (2.0 or better), MATH 099 (2.0 or better), or a score of 69 or higher on the Algebra COMPASS test or a score of 35 or higher on the College Algebra COMPASS test, AND placement into ENGL 100 or ESL 100.
-Student Option Grading.
+Prerequisite: MATH 098 (2.0 or better), MATH 099 (2.0 or better), or MATH 095 (2.0 or better), or a score of 69 or higher on the Algebra COMPASS test or a score of 35 or higher on the College Algebra COMPASS test, AND placement into ENGL 099 or ESL 099.
+Student option grading.